topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 $ python3 gas_sensor_test.py
 ```
 This script configures GPIO88 as a digital input and continuously monitors gas detection status.
-When the gas concentration reaches the sensor’s threshold, the terminal will display:
+When the gas concentration reaches the sensor’s threshold, the terminal displays:
 ```
 gas detected.
 ```
-When no gas is detected, the terminal will show:
+When no gas is detected, the terminal shows:
 ```
 gas undetected.
 ```
-To stop the script, press Ctrl+C.
+To stop the script, press **[Ctrl+C]**.
-When the script is terminated, GPIO88 will be automatically unexported and cleaned up.
+When the script is terminated, GPIO88 is automatically unexported and cleaned up.

 **Note**: GPIO88 is used here as an example.
-You may choose another available GPIO pin according to your wiring setup.
+You may use any available GPIO pin based on the 40-pin header layout of the TOPST D3-G board.
+Refer to the official pinout diagram for accurate pin selection.
-Be sure to consult the official D3-G 40-pin header pinout before selecting GPIO numbers.

 <br/><br/><br/>

 ### 7.1.8 Ultrasonic Sensor
-An ultrasonic sensor can be used to measure the distance to nearby objects by emitting ultrasonic waves and receiving the reflected signal, then outputting a digital (or pulse-based) signal via GPIO.
+An ultrasonic sensor can be used to measure the distance to nearby objects by emitting ultrasonic waves and receiving the reflected signal, then outputting a digital (or pulse-based) signal through GPIO.
-This section demonstrates how to connect and read input from an ultrasonic sensor using the D3-G board.
+This section demonstrates how to connect and read input from an ultrasonic sensor using the TOPST D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)